Stability conditions for contraction algebras: Introduction

 is a regular cover.
 Furthermore, $\Stab{}\Db(\Lambda_\con)$ is contractible and so this cover is universal. \end{thm}

-The simplicial hyperplane arrangement $\scrH$ can be described in many ways: intrinsically for $\Lambda_\con$, it arises as the $g$-vector fan of its two-term silting complexes.
-Moreover, it should come as no surprise that $\scrH$ appears in the description of the stability manifold of the contraction algebra, as it is already known that $\scrH$ controls all of its tilting theory \cite{August2}.
-The chambers of $\scrH$ are labelled by the contraction algebras of flopping contractions reached from $f$ by iterated flops, and each path $\upalpha$ in the skeleton graph of $\scrH$ is assigned a standard derived equivalence $F_\upalpha$.
-With this notation, the Galois group in Theorem~\ref{stab main intro} is the image of a \emph{pure} braid group under the group homomorphism $\uppi_1(\scrX)\to\Auteq\Db(\Lambda_\con)$ sending $\upalpha \mapsto F_\upalpha$.
+The chambers of $\scrH$ can be labelled by the contraction algebras of flopping contractions reached from $f$ by iterated flops, and each path $\upalpha$ in the skeleton graph of $\scrH$ can be assigned a standard derived equivalence $F_\upalpha$.
+With this notation, the Galois group for the cover in Theorem~\ref{stab main intro} is the image of a \emph{pure} braid group under the group homomorphism $\uppi_1(\scrX)\to\Auteq\Db(\Lambda_\con)$ sending $\upalpha \mapsto F_\upalpha$.